Hecter94/EndlessSky-PluginArchive/plugins.md

 [https://github.com/zuckung/endless-sky-plugins](https://github.com/zuckung/endless-sky-plugins) (last commit 2023-08-28) <br>

 >Adds three missions that lead to adding androids to the outfitter on Snowfeather(Hai space).
+>Starts on Snowfeather(Bore Fah) when having at least one android installed.
+See the readme for details.
 >

 <details>